 How come?
 When someone with a celiac condition eats gluten, their immune system goes into overdrive.
 According to the Mayo Clinic, this response may wreak havoc on the lining of your small intestine, impairing its capacity to aid inadequate nutritional absorption.
 Additionally, inflammatory bowel illnesses such as Crohn\’s disease may cause unexplained weight loss owing to malabsorption.

 Appetite loss is a typical symptom of clinical depression.
 It may result in unexplained weight loss if you are unaware that your mood swings indicate something more severe. \”In many situations, the individual is unaware they are losing weight due to their depression,\” Dr Cappola notes.
 Other frequent signs of depression include irritability, excessive drinking, indecision, and difficulty sleeping.
 According to Erica Martin Richards, M.D., PhD, Medical Director of the Department of Psychiatry and Behavioral Health at Sibley Memorial Hospital in Washington, DC, black women are half as likely as white women to seek mental health disorders.

 You may be suffering from pancreatitis.

-Dr. Wakim-Fleming adds that problems with the pancreas, which produces enzymes that help digestion, may also result in unexplained losing weight.
+Dr Wakim-Fleming adds that problems with the pancreas, which produces enzymes that help digestion, may also result in unexplained losing weight.
 According to The National Pancreas Foundation, people with chronic pancreatitis—a disorder in which the pancreas becomes inflamed—tend to lose weight rapidly (even if they eat correctly).
 The body can not manufacture enough enzymes for adequate food digestion.
-After consuming fatty meals, look for signs such as stomach discomfort, discolored (or greasy) feces, diarrhea, or nausea.
+After consuming fatty meals, look for signs such as stomach discomfort, discoloured (or greasy) faeces, diarrhoea, or nausea.